frame-lang/frame_transpiler/docs/source/advanced_frame/persistance.rst

 workflow (by definition persisted) is the matter of adding a couple of attributes.

-So while there is a lot to absorb about Frame, the repeated patterns of use as well as an ever growing library of solutions to draw on should make working with Frame controllers increasingly like snapping together legos than custom crafting a piece of art.
+Frame is most certainly a very different way to develop software.
+However, it is hoped that an ever growing library of Frame solutions to common system design challenges combined with powerful configurability will make developing systems-of-systems with Frame an increasingly appealing choice for system architects and developers.